Donny Hathaway: Death

-Sessions for another album of duets were underway in 1979.
+Sessions for another album of duets were under way in 1979.
 On January 13, Hathaway began a recording session with producers/musicians Eric Mercury and James Mtume.
 Each reported that although Hathaway was singing fine, he began behaving irrationally, seeming to be paranoid and delusional.
 According to Mtume, Hathaway said that white people were trying to kill him and had connected his brain to a machine for the purpose of stealing his music and his voice.
 Given Hathaway's behavior, Mercury said that he decided the recording session could not continue, so he aborted it and all of the musicians went home.

 Hours later, Hathaway was found dead on the pavement below the window of his 15th-floor room in New York City's Essex House hotel at 160 Central Park South.
 It was reported that he had jumped from his balcony.
-His hotel room door was locked from the inside and the window glass carefully removed.
+His hotel room door was locked from the inside and the window glass had been carefully removed.
 There were no signs of a struggle, leading investigators to rule that Hathaway's death was a suicide.
 Flack was devastated and, spurred by his death, included the few duets they had finished on her next album, Roberta Flack Featuring Donny Hathaway (1980).
 According to Mercury, Hathaway's final recording was "You Are My Heaven", a song Mercury co-wrote with Stevie Wonder.

 Hathaway's funeral was conducted by the Reverend Jesse Jackson.
 Later in 1979, the Whispers recorded the tribute "Song for Donny" for their self-titled album.
 The song reached No. 21 on the R&B chart.
 That same year, they used that tribute song's arrangement to do a cover of Hathaway's song "This Christmas", included on their Christmas album, Happy Holidays to You.